ampproject/amphtml/ads/google/a4a/docs/RTB-Implementation.md

 Exchanges will need to indicate in the RTB bid request whether a page is built in AMP HTML, and any specific requirements or treatment of AMP Ads.
 As of [OpenRTB 2.5](https://www.google.com/url?q=http://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf&sa=D&ust=1496436943740000&usg=AFQjCNGuz1b-E6kOzHQr9RJ6Xb_DNAy_xQ), this is not yet included in the spec, but the proposed implementation to the IAB committee is as follows.

 **Site Object Additional field: amp**
-A new field is added to the site object to indicate whether a webpage is built on AMP HTML.
+A new field is added to the 'Site' object of the OpenRTB standard to indicate whether a webpage is built on AMP HTML.
+In OpenRTB 2.5, this is section 3.2.13.

 ![RTB1](./img1.png)

 **Imp Object Additional field: ampad**
-A new field is added to the imp object to provide more detail around AMP ad requirements and how AMP ads will load.
+A new field is added to the 'Imp' object of the OpenRTB standard to provide more detail around AMP ad requirements and how AMP ads will load.
+In OpenRTB 2.5, this is section 3.2.4.

 ![RTB2](./img2.png)